jsech3/Udacity-AI-ProgrammingPython/Project 1: Pre-Trained Image Classifier for Dog Breeds/README.md

 # 🐶 Dog Breed Classifier – Udacity AI Programming with Python Project

-This project is part of the Udacity AI Programming with Python Nanodegree.
-It uses a pre-trained Convolutional Neural Network (CNN) to classify pet images as either dogs or not-dogs, and for dog images, it predicts the breed.
-The goal is to evaluate three CNN architectures: **ResNet**, **AlexNet**, and **VGG**, in terms of accuracy and runtime.
+I built this project as part of the Udacity AI Programming with Python Nanodegree.
+It uses pre-trained CNN models to classify pet images as dogs or not-dogs, and predicts the breed if it’s a dog.
+I tested three models — ResNet, AlexNet, and VGG — to compare their accuracy and runtime.

----

 ## 📁 Project Structure